taocpp/PEGTL/doc/Action-Reference.md

 # Action Reference

-The reference documention for all included actions
+The reference documentation for all included actions.
 The actions related to [stream parsing](Stream-Parsing.md) are [documented here](Stream-Parsing.md#actions).